 Tripod plates

-If you’re spending thousands of dollars on a Leica camera and you frequently use a tripod, you absolutely should spend the extra $100-200 for a proper tripod plate:
+If you’re spending thousands of dollars on a Leica camera and you frequently use a tripod, you absolutely should spend the extra money for a proper tripod plate:

 Macro filter

 If you have an M camera with liveview and wish that you had the option of focusing closer than 0.7m, I recommend trying a macro filter.
-Before I bought my Leica Q, I bought a +3 diopter filter for my 35 summilux for about $30.
-With this attached, I could take food pictures in the 30-50cm range.
-Image quality was excellent as long as I stopped down to f/2.8.
+I bought a +3 diopter filter for my 35 summilux FLE for about $30.
+With this attached, I can take food pictures in the 30-50cm range.
+Image quality is excellent as long as I stop down to f/2.8.
 I don’t think hardly anyone uses these filters but it’s a much cheaper way to add macro capability to an M camera than buying a specialty lens or an extension tube (or the macro filter that Leica offers for $450).
 You can calculate how many diopters you’d like using the calculator at this link.

 Here’s two samples using my 35 summilux with the B+W +3 macro filter attached: